 Praise for Language is Music:

 Language is Music is music for the mind!
-Susanna Zaraysky has crammed this little book with big ideas about how to learn a language, including a multitude of extremely practical tips and applications.
+Susanna Zaraysky has crammed this little book with big ideas about how to learn a foreign language, including a multitude of extremely practical tips and applications.
 As one who has dabbled in many languages and speaks a couple fluently, I highly recommend it for anyone who wants to speak another language.John Perkins, New York Times Bestselling Author of Confessions of an Economic Hit Man

 Language is Music describes the best of the various ways one can learn a language.
 We can learn grammar and vocabulary lists in school and come away with a stilted, academic manner of talking, where we translate everything into English before understanding it.
 Or we can learn by hearing the language being spoken in the context of every day, and immersing ourselves in the sound and the “music” of the language.
 This kind of learning gives us a deeper intuition of the language and what sounds “right” and “wrong” in it.
 The ideas espoused in Language is Music can help anyone develop a better ear for a foreign language and speak with a better accent.
 I highly recommend it for anyone looking for a way to enhance their foreign language learning and improve their accent.Gigi Swenson, President Music Lingua LLC